EVM basics

 In general, smart contracts are written in a high-level programming language, such as Solidity or Vyper, and then compiled into an EVM bytecode.

-2. Processing Environment refers to the component responsible for executing smart contracts.
+Processing environment refers to the component responsible for executing smart contracts.
 It provides a runtime environment for the smart contract bytecode to execute in and manage the memory and storage used by smart contract.

-3. Stack is the Last-In First-Out (LIFO) data structure used to execute the EVM’s operations, and thus turning the EVM into a Stack-based machine.
+Stack is the LIFO data structure used to execute the EVM’s operations, and thus turning the EVM into a stack-based machine.

 The transaction that invokes a particular smart contract must contain the right calldata, and thus pass the calldata to that smart contract. calldata is read-only and therefore smart contracts cannot modify it during execution.